Does Feeling Bullied Mean You Have Been Bullied?

-Last month Melania Trump raised eyebrows when, in her exclusive interview with World News Tonight, the First Lady claimed to be "the most bullied person in the world."
+Melania Trump raised eyebrows when, in her exclusive interview with World News Tonight, the then First Lady claimed to be "the most bullied person in the world."

 Christopher Rim highlighted a different problem: “Saying you are one of the most bullied people in the world sends a message to the young people you are trying to reach that you think it’s unlikely that their pain is as significant as yours."

 And of course, there is the elephant in the room: Bullying requires an imbalance of power (among other things).
 Although the First Lady has surely had her fair share of negative feedback (Rim readily concedes that no one is too famous or powerful to be bullied), she has vast resources and access to power—options most others do not.

 But herein lies the rub: Melania feels she has been bullied.

 Are we to simply sideline her claim—is she too famous (and too powerful) to be taken seriously?

 If we collectively roll our eyes and carry on, aren’t we, too, guilty of looking the other way—bystanders implicitly condoning a victim’s outcry, because the victim does not fit our stereotypes?

 Melania’s claim prompts an important question: Is there a meaningful difference between feeling bullied and being bullied?
 And if so, what does it imply for campaigns against bullying?